 - Hunting fish and small game

-Parts from your phone – specifically the circuit board and metal mount – can be sharpened to be made into knives and spearheads.
+Parts from your phone – precisely the circuit board and metal mount – can be sharpened to be made into knives and spearheads.

 Here is how you can use the circuit board and metal mount from your phone to create a survival knife or spearhead:

-- Remove the circuit board and/or metal mount from your phone.
+- Remove the circuit board and metal mount from your phone.
 Your phone will need to be dismantled.

 - Locate and collect a smooth rock from the environment around you.

-- Simply slide the circuit board over the rock repeatedly to shape it and sharpen it.
+- Slide the circuit board over the rock repeatedly to shape and sharpen it.

 - Break off pieces of your phone’s metal mount by folding it back and forth and then creasing the folds with your smooth rock.

 While just about any phone has the parts and capabilities to be used for survival, some phones are explicitly made with survival uses in mind.
-If being put in a survival situation is a concern of yours, you may want to consider getting one of the phones below.
+If being in a survival situation is your concern, you may consider getting one of the phones below.